ObjectDB Database Search

 Index Definition

-members and attaching the @Index annotation directly to the indexed field.
-Multi Part Path Index The members attribute is also required in order to define indexes on multi part paths : @Entity @Index ... that are stored as part of the entity.
-Therefore, indexes on multi part paths are only allowed
+attribute and attaching the @Index annotation directly to the indexed field.
+Multi-part path index The members attribute is also required to define indexes on multi-part paths : @Entity @Index ( members ... that are stored as part of the entity.
+Therefore, indexes on multi-part paths are allowed only when using

 Chapter 6 - Configuration

-: This page explains how ObjectDB configuration works in general.
-The Configuration Path By default ... ) is derived from the location of the objectdb.jar file.
-It is defined as the path to the directory in ... the configuration file is loaded from $objectdb/objectdb.conf .
-You can specify an alternative path by setting
+: The configuration path By default, the configuration file is loaded from $objectdb/objectdb.conf ... (the ObjectDB home directory) is derived from the location of the objectdb.jar file.
+It is the path ... , the configuration file is loaded from $objectdb/objectdb.conf .
+You can specify an alternative path by

 Database Explorer